areibman/DeepKosher/README.md

 ## Architecture

-This application uses TensorflowJS trained and fitted to classify food imagegs.
-To present an image, grant your browser permissions to use the Webcam and show a food item in front.
-The entire application is designed to operate as an offline; all of your data remains on your local device.
+This application uses TensorflowJS trained and fitted to classify food images.
+To classify an image, grant your browser permissions to use your device's Webcam and display a food item.
+The entire application is designed to operate as an offline application; all of your data remains on your local device.

 ## Available Scripts